-In all cases, the propeller should allow the engine to reach its rated rpm with the maximum boat load.
+The propeller should always allow the engine to reach its rated speed with the maximum boat load.
 A faulty operation of the engine is often due to an inadequate and / or damaged propeller.

 Behaviour of the boat

 If this is your first boat or if you are not familiar with the boat, we urge you to practice controlling the boat at slow speed as a first step.